source-foundry/Slice-docs/content/docs/usage.md

 weight: 3
 ---

-Slice is a cross-platform GUI app that works on recent versions of Linux, macOS, and Windows.
+Slice is a cross-platform GUI app that works on recent versions of Linux distros, macOS, and Windows.

 ## Quick Start Guide